kflu/kflu.github.io/_posts/2016-10-27-cntk-installation.md

 2. in PyCharm -> settings -> project -> project interpreter -> "add local", put in the desired python executable path
 3. note that CNTK relies on a bunch of environment variables to work, e.g., `MSMPI_LIB32`, `MSMPI_LIB64`, so **always launch PyCharm from the anaconda console** to ensure necessary environment variables are inherited by the IDE.
 If this is not set up properly, interpreter throws when `import cntk`, complaining module cannot be loaded.

+For the convinience of launch PyCharm from commandline, I added PyCharm to `PATH`.

 ## CNTK development workflow

 1. launch Anaconda console